lightninglabs/lightning-dev-site/_pages/overview.md

 off-chain transactions, without requiring direct channel links or trusting any intermediaries.
 As long as there is a path from the payer to the payee, payments can be routed, just like the Internet.

+### Network Topology

+The expected shape / network topology of the Lightning Network will depend on behavior implemented in the varying Lightning implementations as well as actual usage.
+Users do not have to manually manage their channels, since `lnd` has an 'autopilot' feature including settings optimizing for both everyday use and fee revenue.
+And of course, channels can be opened on demand via the standard command line, gRPC, and REST interfaces.

+### Key Management and Security

+### Channel Lifecycle

+The `lnd` implementation allows you to specify